FileSure Defend is:

-- Monthly subscription licensing is priced at 57.78 per server and 2.98 per workstation.
+- Subscription licensing is priced monthly at $57.78 per server and $2.98 per workstation.

 FileSure Defend vs. FileSure Cloud

-FileSure is a rules-based system that permits you to create very general/broad rules as well as very narrow/specific rules and employs the ability to utilize includes and excludes when there is a broad need with very specific exceptions.
-The rules and exceptions can include criteria such as file operation (read, write, create, delete, rename, and security settings too), file location (network drive, local drive, USB, CD/DVD, and driveless(VSS)), file type, folder/file name, user name, group name, program name, machine name, time of day, day of week, and file signature.
+FileSure is a rules-based system.
+You can create very broad rules that cover a general range of conditions.
+You can also create narrow rules that target very specific conditions.
+And the rules can utilize "includes" and "excludes" allowing for broad coverage with very specific exceptions.
+The rules are based on criteria such as file operation (read, write, create, delete, rename, as well as security settings); file location (network drive, local drive, USB, CD/DVD, and driveless(VSS)); file type, file name, folder name, user name, group name, program name, machine name, time of day, day of week, and file signature.

-Additionally, FileSure for servers includes a comprehensive user interface for defining your auditing and protection policies which are automatically pushed out to your protected servers and workstations from a single master location.
-Alternatively, you have the ability to create local policies that take precedence over the master policy should that be needed for specific exceptions.
-The audit data is optionally maintained locally on each protected machine or combined to a single central location and is always encrypted and compressed.
-It can be written to the security event long or forwarded via syslog as well.
+Additionally, FileSure Defend includes a comprehensive user interface for defining your auditing and protection policies.
+Those policies are automatically pushed out to your protected servers and workstations from a single master location.
+When necessary, you can even create local policies that take precedence over the master policy.
+The audit data is always encrypted and compressed.
+You have the option to maintain audit data locally on each protected machine, or it can be collected in a single central location.
+And audit data can also be written to the security event log or forwarded via syslog.

-- Control access to files and folders without ever touching an ACL (Access Control List).
+- Control access to files and folders without ever touching an Access Control List (ACL).

-- Control/manage by all the criteria mentioned above, and not just by user, but also by process.
-Allowing only people in the Finance group to access Financial data is now easy to accomplish!
+- Manage file access not just by user, but also by function.
+For example, FileSure makes it easy to allow only people in the Finance group to access financial data.

-- Stop file copies/moves to USB drives, external drives, webmail attach, CD/DVDs, secure FTP, "save as" and more-on both servers and workstations.
+- Prevent files from being copied or moved to: USB drives, external drives, webmail attachments, CD/DVDs, secure FTP, "save as" and more-on both servers and workstations.

-- Detect and investigate bulk moves, especially to removable drives or CD/DVD drives.
+- Detect and investigate bulk file moves.
+This is especially important when the destination is removable media such as USB or CD/DVD drives.

-- Detect and investigate web-mail attach or USB device usage period.
+- Detect and investigate web-mail attachments or USB device usage.

-- Control the use of administrative shares so administrators can do what they need to do, yet not see things they shouldn't.
+- Control the use of administrative shares.
+This allows administrators access to do what they need, and denies access to what they do not need.

 Audit File Access & User Activity

-- No need to configure (or rely on) native-Windows tools.
-FileSure operates separately, "seeing" all file access activity, but only recording what is important to you.
+- No need to deal with native-Windows tools.
+FileSure "sees" all file access activity, but only records what you have deemed important.